chussenot/ServerlessConf2018-Workshop-OpenFaas/02-Setup-network.md

 ```
 ifconfig wlan0
-hostname -i
+hostname -I
 ```

 Without any display,

 6 - Change the hostname

+First, you must choose a name for your cluster.
-Use the _raspi-config_ utility to change the hostname to `k8s-master-001` or similar and then reboot.
+Then, use the _raspi-config_ utility to change the hostname to `CLUSTER_NAME-master-001` or similar and then reboot.

 7 - Set a static IP address

 It's not fun when your cluster breaks because the IP of your master changed.
 Let's fix that problem ahead of time: